oana-ghiga/ISSA/lab5/explanations.md

    - Breaks out of the loop when no more frames are received or when the user presses the 'q' key.
    - Destroys any active OpenCV windows.

-In summary, the producer (`example_producer.py`) reads frames from a video file, sends them over the network using a sender socket, while the consumer (`example_consumer.py`) receives these frames and displays them in real-time using OpenCV.
+soooo the producer (`example_producer.py`) reads frames from a video file, sends them over the network using a sender socket, while the consumer (`example_consumer.py`) receives these frames and displays them in real-time using OpenCV.
 The object socket classes (`ObjectSenderSocket` and `ObjectReceiverSocket`) handle the networking aspects, enabling communication between the producer and consumer processes.